 - Prepares you for service dates for equipment

 - Provides details that may be useful in the future if something is stolen

 What should be included in a contractor’s records?

-A contractor can make their record-keeping as simple or as complicated as they want.
+A contractor can make their recordkeeping as simple or as complicated as they want.
 The simpler records are, the easier they are to maintain.
-However, the benefit of having more detailed records is they may be more useful to you at a later date.
+However, the benefit of having more detailed records is they may be more useful to you later.

 To get started, decide what information about your tools and equipment you’d like to record and where you want to keep it.
 You may want it to be digital or keep it all in a notebook or binder.
 If you want to keep digital records, it’s a good idea to have a hard (paper) copy as a backup, just in case your computer or tablet breaks down.
 Choose the method that is easiest for you.
 The easier it is to do, the quicker you’ll get it done.